Post Contents

 6. Mercantile Buildings

-This type of building is used for selling a small product in which small shops, stores, markets, for display and sale of merchandise either wholesale or retail, office, shops, and storage service facilities incidental to the sale of merchandise and located is known as Mercantile building.
+This type of building is used for selling a small product in which small shops, stores, markets, for display and sale of merchandise either wholesale or retail, office, shops, and storage service facilities incidental to the sale of merchandise and located known as Mercantile building.

 7. Industrial Buildings